Grant ApplicationsGeneral Information

 - When applicants are informed of the outcome of their application, CICRA will provide anonymised versions of referees’ comments, and may also summarise the conclusion reached.
 Information that might identify the comments of individual MAP members or referees will not be revealed

-- Please note that this Code of Conduct also applies to CICRA’s relationship with the external reviewers and it is CICRA policy to let external referees know the final outcome of applications they have reviewed after the decisions have been communicated to the applicants
+- This Code of Conduct also applies to CICRA’s relationship with the external reviewers.
+It is CICRA policy to let external referees know the final outcome of applications they have reviewed after the decisions have been communicated to the applicants

 - The Chair of the MAP will be asked to review progress reports on current grants and make recommendations to the Trustees on whether support should be continued

 Full applications are sent to all members of the Medical Advisory Panel (MAP) for review, comment and independent grading.
 Suggestions for additional external referees are also sought.
-Appropriate external referees are approached after discussion with the Chair of the MAP and/or the CICRA Clinical Director.
-Once agreement to review the applications is received, a copy of the application will be sent to two or three external referees with an evaluation form for comment and grading.
+Appropriate external referees are approached after discussion with the Chair of the MAP.
+Once three external reviewers for each application have been identified they are approached by the CICRA Grants Administrator and, if they agree to act as a referee and are not conflicted, are sent a copy of the application with an evaluation form for comment and grading.
+Applicants with a possible high score but with need of clarification on specific points will be given the opportunity to answer these queries.

 Right-click the link and choose “Save Link As…” to save the application form to your computer